Ohalo-Ltd/ohalo-playbooks/atlan-dxr-integration/README.md

 The service logs progress and exits once the current batch has been synced.
 Schedule the workflow via Atlan’s runtime or any external orchestrator to refresh tables periodically.
+When invoking the CLI directly, ensure the required environment variables from `.env.example` are exported.

 ## Configuration